jlevy/the-art-of-command-line/README-tr.md

 - Use `/proc`.
 It's amazingly helpful sometimes when debugging live problems.
 Examples: `/proc/cpuinfo`, `/proc/meminfo`, `/proc/cmdline`, `/proc/xxx/cwd`, `/proc/xxx/exe`, `/proc/xxx/fd/`, `/proc/xxx/smaps` (where `xxx` is the process id or pid).

-- When debugging why something went wrong in the past, `sar` can be very helpful.
+- When debugging why something went wrong in the past, [`sar`](http://sebastien.godard.pagesperso-orange.fr/) can be very helpful.
 It shows historic statistics on CPU, memory, network, etc.

 - For deeper systems and performance analyses, look at `stap` ([SystemTap](https://sourceware.org/systemtap/wiki)), [`perf`](https://en.wikipedia.org/wiki/Perf_(Linux)), and [`sysdig`](https://github.com/draios/sysdig).

 - Check what OS you're on with `uname` or `uname -a` (general Unix/kernel info) or `lsb_release -a` (Linux distro info).

 - Use `dmesg` whenever something's acting really funny (it could be hardware or driver issues).

+- If you delete a file and it doesn't free up expected disk space as reported by `du`, check whether the file is in use by a process:
+`lsof | grep deleted | grep "filename-of-my-big-file"`

 ## One-liners